puppetlabs/puppetlabs-app_modeling/README.md

 #### `collect_component_titles`

-Searches the node hash of an application for all components of a given type and returns an array of their titles.
+This function searches the node hash of an application for all components of a given type and returns an array of their titles.

 ```
 collect_component_titles($nodes, Wordpress_app::Web)